Do Different Tracking Tasks Require Different Appearance Models?: Experiments

 In this section, we evaluate three types of SSL representations: \textbf{(a)} Image-level representations learned from images, \eg MoCo~\cite{mocov1} and BYOL~\cite{byol}; \textbf{(b)} Pixel-level representations learned from images (such as DetCo~\cite{detco} and PixPro~\cite{pixpro}) and \textbf{(c)} videos (such as UVC~\cite{uvc} and CRW~\cite{CRW}).
 For all methods considered, we use the pre-trained weights provided by the authors.

-Results are shown in Table~\ref{tab:eval} and~\ref{tab:pixelssl}, where we report the results obtained by using features both at \texttt{layer3} and \texttt{layer4} of the pre-trained backbon (separated by a `/' in the table).
+Results are shown in Table~\ref{tab:eval} and~\ref{tab:pixelssl}, where we report the results obtained by using features from either \texttt{layer3} or \texttt{layer4} of the pre-trained ResNet backbone.
+We report both results and separate them by a `/' in the table.
 Note that, for this analysis only, for association-type tasks motion cues are discarded to better highlight distinctions between different representations and avoid potential confounding factors.
-Figure~\ref{fig:radar} provides a high-level summary of the results by focusing on the ranking obtained by different SSL methods on the five tasks considered (each represented by a vertex in the radar-style plot).
+Figure~\ref{fig:radar} and~\ref{fig:radarr18} provides a high-level summary of the results by focusing on the ranking obtained by different SSL methods on the five tasks considered (each represented by a vertex in the radar-style plot).
 Several observations can be made: